Workshop2/workshop2.github.io/_posts/2016-12-11-iis-arr-and-rewrite-rules-part-1.md

 ### Solving problemo 2
 This next rule is more of a filter which strips out domains that we don't want - in our case if a cookie is being stored against **recruiter.**.

-Again, we need to create a pre-condition:
+Again, we need to create a pre-condition to detect a dodgy cookie domain:

 ```xml
 <preCondition name="contains-recruiter-sub-domain-set-cookie-header">